symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 This will create a folder, called ``target`` by default (It can be changed with the ``-t`` option), containing among other things the generated complete configuration file (``target/preset.yml``) ready to be used to build the network.

-.. note:: If you get the error ``Permission denied while trying to connect to the Docker daemon socket`` it means that your user does not belong to the ``docker`` group.
+.. note:: On Linux, if you get the error ``Permission denied while trying to connect to the Docker daemon socket`` it means that your user does not belong to the ``docker`` group.
 Add it with:

   .. code-block:: bash